 Apple has just one smart speaker, the HomePodiStock

 Finally, we have Siri.
 The original voice assistant has fallen behind in recent years as Amazon and Google have locked horns over control of our smart homes.
-Siri on the iPhone and iPad can perform a range of smart home tasks through Apple's HomeKit platform.
-This includes controlling lights, operating motorized window blinds, adjusting the thermostat and more.
+Siri on the iPhone and iPad can perform various smart home tasks through Apple's HomeKit platform.
+This includes controlling lights, operating motorized window blinds, and adjusting the thermostat.

-However, for now at least, Siri on Apple's smart speaker, the HomePod, is limited.
+However, at least, Siri on Apple's smart speaker, the HomePod mini, is limited for now.

 The HomePod's price was recently cut by $50 to $299Apple

 The HomePod had a lot of weight on its shoulders when it launched in 2017.
 Then it discontinued its first generation HomePod in March 2021.
 Now the HomePod is back with its 2nd Gen smart speaker.

 The new version remains a counter-strike against the dominant Echo and Google Home speakers.
 Like the 1st Gen HomePod, it is spherical and is wrapped in a mesh fabric.
 It also has seven tweeters and one woofer and supports Apple Music, Siri, and AirPlay 2.

 Where they differ, the HomePod (2nd generation) is slightly smaller and lighter than the HomePod (1st generation).
 It also has a new S8 chip, which is faster and more efficient and supports Spatial Audio, which creates a 360-degree soundscape.

 In addition, Siri has been improved in the years since, with extra features added and its intelligence improved.
 An outstanding feature is that you can switch music playback from an iPhone to the HomePod (when you get home) by holding them near each other.
 If you are looking for a high-quality smart speaker with excellent sound, the HomePod (2nd generation) is a great option.

 Read more about Apple HomePod 2nd Gen here